georapbox/js-utils/README.md

 - [forOwn](objects/forOwn) - Iterates over **own** enumerable properties of an object, executing the callback for each property.
 The callback is invoked with three arguments (value, key, object)

 - [isArray](objects/isArray) - Returns true if an object is an array, else returns false.

+- [isString](objects/isString) - Returns true if an object is a string, else returns false.